rafaeltrevino/SRTtoEAF/README.md

-# SRTtoEAF
-Converts SRT files into EAF files.
+# SRT to EAF Converter